soyunomas/websockets-send/README.md

-# Simple WebSocket File Distribution Server and clients.
+# Simple WebSocket File Distribution Server and Clients.

 This project provides a WebSocket server for distributing files among clients.
 It allows clients to connect, subscribe to specific topics, and receive files sent by other clients. sender.py  connects to a WebSocket server and sends a file over the connection.It encodes the file data to base64 before sending it.